BiEchi/welcome-to-illinois/README.md

 ### Construct the software part

 As the hardware part contains a CPU, you need to program the CPU then.
 To program the CPU, you need to open Eclipse in Quartus II and construct a new software workspace.
 Then you need to copy and paste all the code in `software_code/` into the workspace and compile it.
-Note that there is something more to do with the BSP directory according to **Junyan Li**.
+Before compilation, you need to use BSP editor to add timer0 as the timestamp generator for a precise timing behavior.

 After construction, you can now travel using bus in Illinois!